Elizabeth Inglis

-Elizabeth Inglis (born Desiree Mary Lucy Hawkins; 10 July 1913 – 25 August 2007) was an English actress.
+Elizabeth Inglis (born Desiree Mary Lucy Hawkins; married name Weaver; 10 July 1913 – 25 August 2007) was an English actress.
 She was best known for her role in The Letter and for being the mother of American actress Sigourney Weaver.

 Early life

-Inglis was born Desiree Mary Lucy Hawkins in Colchester on 10 July 1913, the daughter of Margaret Inglis (née Hunt) and Alan George Hawkins.
+Inglis was born Desiree Mary Lucy Hawkins on 10 July 1913 in Colchester to Alan George Hawkins, a solicitor, and Margaret Inglis Hawkins.

 Career

 Inglis' screen debut was in the film Borrowed Clothes (1934).
 She then had a small part as Hilary Jordan in Alfred Hitchcock's film The 39 Steps (1935).
 She played the young maid Nancy in the original British production of Patrick Hamilton's play Gas Light, which premiered on 5 December 1938 and closed on 10 June 1939 after 141 performances.
 Inglis and the rest of the cast recreated their stage roles for a 1939 television presentation performed live on BBC Television.
 In Hollywood, Inglis played Adele Ainsworth in William Wyler's film The Letter (1940).
 By this time, she was using the stage name Elizabeth Earl.